Al-Stu/seastackplot/README.md

 - `bin.width` the bin width being used to plot

-- `mean.size` the size of the diamond showing the mean
+- `mean.size` the size of the diamond showing the mean, measured in mm

-- `median.size` the size of the point showing the median
+- `median.size` the size of the point showing the median, measured in mm

 - `orientation` “vertical” or “horizontal”, whether or not the plot is being plotted vertically (default) or horizontally